sindhuk95/PhysicalDesign_Workshop_OpenLANE_SKY130nm/README.md

 ### OpenLANE DIrectory Structure

 - OpenLANE is a flow that comprises of OpenSource tools
-- This flow goal is to implement RTL 2GDS without human in loop.
+- This flow goal is to implement RTL2GDS without human in loop.

 Before using linux, commands that we use regularly are